DFP NEWSWIRE

 FOR IMMEDIATE RELEASEApril 10, 2026Contact: press@liveeventscouncil.orgThe Live Events Standards Council (LESC) has formally opened applications for its inaugural certification cycle, establishing an independently audited compliance framework for venues, ticketing platforms, and promoters across the…

-DFP Note: DFP covers LESC as a subject, not a partner.
+DFP Editorial Note: DFP covers LESC as a subject, not a partner.
 Editorial decisions are made independently of LESC certification activities.
 See our Live Events Accountability Desk for independent reporting.

 Community environment Mar 25, 2026